flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 # the solution

-The solution for cgroup2 involves subscribing to both OOM events and `populated` `cgroup.events`.
+The solution for cgroup2 involves subscribing to both OOM events: `populated` and `cgroup.events`.
 This way the goroutine will be notified when a cgroup has been de-populated, and can cleanup the inotify instance.

 # what this means for users

-Unfortunately there is no quick way to workaround this issue.
+Unfortunately, there is no quick way to workaround this issue.
 We have submitted a PR to fix this upstream https://github.com/containerd/cgroups/pull/212, and as soon as it is merged we will be updating containerd to include the fix.
-For the time being, affected users can increase the sysctl `fs.inotify.max_user_instances` to a value that will take longer to exhaust, or will need to revert to cgroupv1.
+For the time being, affected users can increase the sysctl `fs.inotify.max_user_instances` to a value that will take longer to exhaust, or will need to revert to cgroup v1.

 # bonus